Published

 Teaching methods will emphasize interactive exercises, case studies, simulations and experiential learning.

-• October 2-7: Washington, D.C.
+• September 27-October 5: Washington, D.C.

 The Institute will open in Washington, D.C., where delegation members will begin their exploration of the United States federal system of national and subnational courts and jurisdictions.
 Delegation members will meet with legal experts, including those from the U.S. Chamber of Commerce.
 They will learn tools and methods to evaluate judicial performance and professionalism, instill and uphold a judicial code of conduct, and advocate for internal reforms.
+They will have an opportunity to engage in workshops with leading experts from the National Center for State Courts.
 Site visits will include the U.S. Supreme Court and National Archives.
+Fellows will also have an opportunity to explore the rich, historical city of Washington, D.C.

-• October 8-11: Charlottesville
+• October 6-12: Charlottesville

 Delegation members will next travel to Charlottesville, Virginia.
 Working with leading faculty, they will further explore constitutionalism and facets of U.S. jurisprudence including an adversarial system of criminal justice, civil rights, victims’ rights, anti-corruption, and the judiciary’s intersections with the military and legislative branches of government.
+Sessions and site visits will explore administration and training, including international best practices for judicial appointments and elections, moot courts and other proven methods to strengthen litigation skills and investigative techniques, and adoption of information technology to manage dockets and increase public access and transparency.
 Delegation members will also have opportunities to experience greater Charlottesville’s vibrant and diverse cultural activities and visit historic sites including James Madison’s Montpelier.

 Frequently Asked Questions